Atifhasnain/GoOnline-Master/exampleSite/content/english/_index.md

   bg_image: images/feature-bg.jpg
   title: WE BELIEVE IN GREAT IDEAS
   content: "Our Insights Lead to Strategies, Strategies Lead to Actions, and Actions Lead to Success <br/>
   Portfolio helps you to figureout a company’s outcomes of any services.
-Checkout the portfolio and reviews of our happy clients to get quality & guaranteed services. "
+Checkout the portfolio and reviews of our happy clients to get quality & guaranteed services."
   button:
     enable: true
     label: Completed Projects